The Outer Worlds armor guide – Armor Rating explained, Light vs Heavy armor

 - As with weapons, all armor pieces have durability that decays when used (i.e. when you are damaged).
 You can repair armor at a Workbench (for more info on Workbenches check out our dedicated The Outer Worlds Workbench guide).

-- You can also Tinker armor at a Workbench just like weaponry, and you can install mods as well using the Modify function of the Workbench.
-This is the final reason to equip and maintain decent armor throughout your travels.
+- You can also Tinker armor at a Workbench, just like weaponry, and you can install mods as well using the Modify function of the Workbench.
+Modding armor can give additional perks, like resistance to certain damage types.

+- Keeping armor in top condition by repairing it is key to avoiding a lot of damage.

 As you can see, it’s not just about improving your Armor Rating – but we can’t deny that Armor Rating is very important.
 Let’s go over exactly how Armor Rating and the amount of damage you take from an attack is calculated.